 Cooking with Green Crabs FAQ

-We collaborated with Shipwright’s Daughter and James Beard Award Winner David Standridge to answer some basic questions about green crabs and how to cook with them
+James Beard Award Winner David Standridge of The Shipwright’s Daughter answers some basic questions about green crabs and how he cooks with them

 This rich and flavorful green crab oil made by David Standridge is utilized on several menu items at Shipwright’s Daughter.
 David roasts the crabs in oil before creating a flavorful stock, then skims this oil from the surface as the stock simmers.